rojasjason/i3wm_config-and-conky_config/README.md

 7. Download CTLVisualizer from https://github.com/dpayne/cli-visualizer and follow instructions.
 Then move their configs in to their config locations.
 8. Find Atom on Github and follow instructions to download it.
 9. Press "Crtl+Shift+r" to reload your i3 then logout ("Crtl+Shift+e") and back in for extra measure.
 10. Configure what is left.
-(I think it is NeoFetch, i3Gaps/Blocks, Etc)